idris-lang/Idris-dev/docs/reference/semantic-highlighting.rst

 Since ``v0.9.18`` Idris comes with support for semantic highlighting.
 When using the ``REPL`` or IDE support, Idris will highlight your code accordingly to its meaning within the Idris structure.
 A precursor to semantic highlighting support is the pretty printing of definitions to console, LaTeX, or HTML.

-The default styling scheme used was inspired by Connor McBride's own set of stylings, informally known as *Connor's Colours*.
+The default styling scheme used was inspired by Conor McBride's own set of stylings, informally known as *Conor Colours*.

 Legend